Fit-and-Brawl-Gym/fit-brawl/RENDER-DEPLOY-GUIDE.md

 - 750 free hours/month
 - Limited to 512MB RAM

-### TiDB Free Tier
+### AWS RDS Free Tier
-- 5GB storage
+- 750 hours/month of db.t2.micro or db.t3.micro
-- 50 million Request Units/month
+- 20GB storage
-- Auto-pauses after 7 days of no activity
+- Valid for 12 months from signup

 **For a 1-month capstone demo, these limits are more than enough!**